Is the Wavefunction Already an Object on Space?

 It is not evident that merely making use of symmetry groups and their representations in the way Wigner and Bargmann did actually is Klein geometry.
 The following Theorem clarifies the relation between the two.

-\begin{theorem} The particle wavefunctions in the Wigner classification are geometric objects on spacetime, as prescribed in Klein geometry. \end{theorem} \begin{proof} We apply Theorem \ref{thm:orbit_stabilizer} for the Wigner representation of the universal cover of the Poincar\'e group $\wt{\mc{P}}$ on the Hilbert space $\hilbert$.
-This action is not transitive, but from Theorem \ref{thm:orbit_stabilizer}, all of its orbits are classified by the cosets in $\wt{\mc{P}}$ of the form $\stab(\rayket{\psi})$, where $\rayket{\psi}\in \hilbert$.
+\begin{frem} \begin{theorem} The particle wavefunctions in the Wigner classification are geometric objects on spacetime, as prescribed in Klein geometry. \end{theorem} \end{frem} \begin{proof} We apply the Orbit--Stabilizer Theorem (Theorem \ref{thm:orbit_stabilizer} from Appendix \ref{appendix:klein}) for the Wigner representation of the universal cover of the Poincar\'e group $\wt{\mc{P}}$ on the Hilbert space $\hilbert$.
+This action is not transitive, but, from Theorem \ref{thm:orbit_stabilizer}, all of its orbits are classified by the cosets in $\wt{\mc{P}}$ of the form $\stab(\rayket{\psi})$, where $\rayket{\psi}\in \hilbert$.

 The representations of $\wt{\mc{P}}$ on $\hilbert$ are ultimately ``made of'' homogeneous spaces, which are identifiable with the orbits of the action of $\wt{\mc{P}}$, and, by Theorem \ref{thm:orbit_stabilizer}, with cosets of $\wt{\mc{P}}$.
-The Wigner representation is decomposable in an invariant way into orbits, which are homogeneous spaces for $\wt{\mc{P}}$, and therefore are isomorphic to coset spaces of $\wt{\mc{P}}$.
+The Wigner representation is decomposable in an invariant way into orbits, which are homogeneous spaces for $\wt{\mc{P}}$ and therefore are isomorphic to coset spaces of $\wt{\mc{P}}$.
 By Remark \ref{rem:klein:type:space_collection_subsets}, they are objects of Klein geometry, so the particle wavefunctions in the Wigner classification are geometric objects on spacetime. \end{proof}

-From Theorem \ref{thm:wigner_klein}, the Hilbert space $\hilbert$ is decomposable into infinitely many orbits, all of which have dimension of maximum the dimension of the group $\wt{\mc{P}}$, which is $10$.
-Since $\hilbert$ is infinite-dimensional, and the coset spaces of $\wt{\mc{P}}$ are finite-dimensional, it follows that $\hilbert$ is decomposable into infinitely many orbits.
-Each wavefunction is transformed ``rigidly'' (isometrically) by $\wt{\mc{P}}$ within its own orbit, just like rigid geometric objects transform in spacetime.
-At the same time, even if they transform in the same way, the structure of each such wavefunction is more complicated than that of subsets in the Minkowski spacetime.
-They cannot be interpreted as subsets, but they can be understood as geometric objects of Type \ref{type:space_additional_properties_geometrization}, as in Theorem \ref{thm:wf_space}, Corollary \ref{thm:wf_space_qft}, and Theorem \ref{thm:qf_space}.
+From Theorem \ref{thm:wigner_klein}, the Hilbert space $\hilbert$ is decomposable into infinitely many orbits, all of which are of a dimension that is at most the dimension of the group $\wt{\mc{P}}$, which is $10$ .
+Since $\hilbert$ is infinite dimensional, and the coset spaces of $\wt{\mc{P}}$ are finite dimensional, it follows that $\hilbert$ is decomposable into infinitely many orbits.
+Each part of the wavefunction from an orbit is transformed ``rigidly'' (isometrically) by $\wt{\mc{P}}$ within its own orbit, just like rigid geometric objects transform in spacetime.
+At the same time, even if they transform in the same way, the structure of each part of the wavefunction is more complicated than that of subsets in the Minkowski spacetime.
+They cannot be interpreted as such subsets, but they can be understood as geometric objects of Type \ref{type:space_additional_properties_geometrization}, as in Theorem \ref{thm:wf_space}, Corollary \ref{thm:wf_space_qft}, and Theorem \ref{thm:qf_space}.